ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/_index.md

 ---
-title: Create and train a PyTorch model for digit classification
+title: Create and train a PyTorch model for digit classification using the MNIST dataset

 minutes_to_complete: 160